The Louisiana coast is in grave danger as it faces threats of rising seas, oil…

 Did you know that Coastal Erosion does more than just affect drill sites and people living near the coast?
 It also affects people all over the United States.
 The coast is a valuable resource for Louisiana because it provides nutrients for the animals that live there, which in turn supply other parts of the ecosystem, in turn supplying us with various resources.
 For example, Louisiana is known as the sportsman’s paradise, which can be heavily affected if the ecosystem is broken by coastal erosion.
 There are multiple animals that rely on the wetlands, which is why coastal erosion prevention is important.

-Here is a checklist of a few things currently being done to keep coastal erosion at a minimum here in the South:
+Here is a checklist of a few coastal erosion prevention tactics used to keep it at a minimum here in the South:

 - Reducing human damage